roegi/xyz-hub/README.md

 You can find more information in the [XYZ Docs](https://www.here.xyz/api) and in the [OpenAPI specification](https://xyz.api.here.com/hub/static/redoc/index.html).

-XYZ Hub uses is [GeoJSON](https://tools.ietf.org/html/rfc79460) as the main geospataial data exchange format.
+XYZ Hub uses [GeoJSON](https://tools.ietf.org/html/rfc79460) as the main geospataial data exchange format.
 Tiled data can also be provided as [MVT](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/README.md).

 This project is _experimental and work in progress_.